 When should I arrive?

-You should arrive at the University on Arrivals Weekend (Saturday 16 and Sunday 17 September).
-This is the main moving-in period for University-owned accommodation and will ensure you do not miss any Welcome and induction activity.
+The main moving-in period for University-owned accommodation is Arrivals Weekend (Saturday 21 and Sunday 22 September 2019).
+Arriving at this time will ensure you do not miss any Welcome and induction activity.
 Make sure you have a plan for how you will travel to the University.
 It is a good idea to have a back-up plan too.
 It is likely that you will want to travel directly to your student accommodation.

 Flying to the UK